WasatchPhotonics/Python-USB-WP-Raman-Examples/README.md

 ### WriteSpectraToFile.py
 Continually runs the GetSpectra.py script once every two seconds.
 Then saves this information into a CSV file.
 Time period can be changed by adjusting the sleep function call.

+### ExtTrigger.py
+Waits for an external trigger to occur on the connected spectrometer and prints the frame number to the console

+### ExtTriggerToFile.py
+Waits for an external trigger to occur and then writes each spectra collected into a csv file in the local directory.
+The optional frame counter must be commented out when opperating at a sampling frequency > 100Hz.

+### WriteADCToFile.py
+Pulls the raw temperature values of the CCD and the Laser thermistors, displays them in the console, and stores them in a local CSV file.

+### LaserOn.py
+Enables the light source on supported devices

+### LaserOff.py
+Disables the light source on supported devices

+### LaserOn_Set_PWR_###.py
+Enables the laser and sets the output power to a specified percentage.